tommeagher/data1-fall2015/README.md

 ###Class 2 - Nov.
 11

 How do you find data?
+You need to develop your data state of mind.

 Hands-on tutorials on string functions and other "Excel magic"